Banijay Group: Weekly share transactions

 |0,00%

-Börse aktuell - Live TickerNach ifo-Index: Uneinheitlichr Handelsschluss an den US-Börsen -- ATX und DAX schließen stärker -- Asiens Märkte zum Handelsende uneins
+Börse aktuell - Live TickerNach Frankreich-Wahl: ATX und DAX beenden Handel freundlich -- Asiens Märkte schlussendlich in Grün

-Der heimische Aktienmarkt verbuchte am Montag Gewinne, während sich auch der DAX höher zeigte.
-Die Wall Street zeigte sich zum Start in die neue Woche mit verschiedenen Vorzeichen.
-Die Börsen in Fernost präsentierten sich zum Wochenauftakt uneins.
+Der heimische sowie der deutsche Aktienmarkt starteten stärker in die neue Woche.
+Der Wall Street-Handel gestaltet sich uneinheitlich.
+Die Börsen in Fernost bewegten sich am Montag auf grünem Terrain.